Mark-Kramer/Case-Studies-Python/content/09/.ipynb_checkpoints/point-process-glms-checkpoint.md

 print('p:', p)
 ```

 In this case, the difference in parameters between Model 2 and Model 3 is 1; Model 3 has one additional parameter.
 We therefore set the degrees of freedom of the chi-square distribution to 1, the second input to the function `chi2.cdf()`.
 We find the computed p-value is zero, to the precision that Python is able to compute the chi-square distribution.
-In practice, this means that the p-value for this test is not exactly zero but is smaller than approximately $2^{−16}$ (see [here](https://stackoverflow.com/questions/19141432/python-numpy-machine-epsilon) for a discussion of [machine epsilon](https://en.wikipedia.org/wiki/Machine_epsilon) in Python).
+In practice, this means that the p-value for this test is not exactly zero but is smaller than approximately $2^{−16}$ (see <a href="https://stackoverflow.com/questions/19141432/python-numpy-machine-epsilon" target="blank">here </a> for a discussion of <a href="https://en.wikipedia.org/wiki/Machine_epsilon" target="blank">machine epsilon</a> in Python).
 We have a great deal of evidence that the additional, quadratic parameter in Model 3, $\beta_2$, is nonzero.

 ### Method 3: Confidence Intervals for Individual Model Parameters.

 If we want to test directly for whether a single parameter contributes significantly to the model, we can examine its interval estimate.
 The GLM fitting procedure not only computes the maximum likelihood estimator for each model parameter but also computes the *Fisher information*, a quantity related to the curvature of the likelihood, which can be used to compute confidence intervals about any individual parameters or any combination of parameters.
-We do not discuss the Fisher information in detail here (for more, see [Kass, Eden & Brown, 2014](https://doi.org/10.1007/978-1-4614-9602-1)), but the basic idea is intuitive.
+We do not discuss the Fisher information in detail here (for more, see <a href="https://doi.org/10.1007/978-1-4614-9602-1" target="blank">[Kass, Eden & Brown, 2014]</a>), but the basic idea is intuitive.
 If the likelihood is very flat at its maximum, then changing the parameter values slightly will not decrease the likelihood substantially.
 Therefore, there is a potentially large range of parameter values that could make the data likely.
 If the likelihood is very peaked at its maximum, then a slight change in the parameter values would cause a large change in the likelihood, and therefore a much narrower range of parameter values would be consistent with the data.

-The `GLMResults` [class](https://www.statsmodels.org/stable/glm.html#results-class) contains a variety of useful attributes.
+The `GLMResults` <a href="https://www.statsmodels.org/stable/glm.html#results-class" target="blank">class</a> contains a variety of useful attributes.
 Two components that are useful for examining the significance of individual model parameters are `bse` and `pvalues`.
 The first, `bse`, provides the standard error of each parameter estimate.
 Since maximum likelihood estimators have approximately normal distributions with enough data, an approximate 95% confidence interval for any parameter $\beta_i$ would be $\beta_i \pm 2\hat{\sigma}_{\beta_i}$ , where $\beta_i$ is the parameter estimate and $\hat{\sigma}_{\beta_i}$ is the estimated standard error.

 Let’s now use the `bse` attribute to compute confidence intervals for the parameters of Model 2: